TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 persistentvolumeclaim/pvc-dynamic created

 $ kubectl get sc,pv,pvc
-NAME                                     PROVISIONER            AGE
+NAME                                                   PROVISIONER                RECLAIMPOLICY   VOLUMEBINDINGMODE   ALLOWVOLUMEEXPANSION   AGE storageclass.storage.k8s.io/csi-storageclass-dynamic   cinder.csi.openstack.org   Delete          Immediate           false                  50s
-storageclass.storage.k8s.io/sc-default   kubernetes.io/cinder   10m

-NAME                                                        CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS   CLAIM                 STORAGECLASS   REASON   AGE persistentvolume/pvc-c63da3f9-dfcb-4cae-a9a9-67137994febc   10Gi       RWO            Delete           Bound    default/pvc-dynamic   sc-default              16s
+NAME                                                        CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS   CLAIM                 STORAGECLASS               REASON   AGE persistentvolume/pvc-1056949c-bc67-45cc-abaa-1d1bd9e51467   10Gi       RWO            Delete           Bound    default/pvc-dynamic   csi-storageclass-dynamic            5s

-NAME                                STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE persistentvolumeclaim/pvc-dynamic   Bound    pvc-c63da3f9-dfcb-4cae-a9a9-67137994febc   10Gi       RWO            sc-default     17s
+NAME                                STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS               AGE persistentvolumeclaim/pvc-dynamic   Bound    pvc-1056949c-bc67-45cc-abaa-1d1bd9e51467   10Gi       RWO            csi-storageclass-dynamic   9s
 ```

 > [Caution]
 > A block storage created by dynamic provisioning cannot be deleted from the web console.
 It is not automatically deleted along with a cluster being deleted.
 Therefore, before a cluster is deleted, all PVCs must be deleted first; otherwise, you may be charged for PVC usage.
-The reclaimPolicy of PVC created by dynamic provisioning is set to `Delete` by default, so deleting only the PVC will also delete the PV and block storage.
+The reclaimPolicy of PV created by dynamic provisioning is set to `Delete` by default, so deleting only the PVC will also delete the PV and block storage.

 ### Mounting PVC to Pods